Here are notes on how I recently (2024-01-16) set up a website on an inexpensive Linode VPS using alhttpd, Let's Encrypt and systemd.

 After creating these two files, run:

-systemctl enable https.socket
+systemctl daemon-reload systemctl enable https.socket systemctl start https.socket

 After doing so, you should then be able to browser your website using a TLS encrypted connection.